 602M Last

-Parkhurst 602 - True to size.
+Parkhurst Old 602 (2020-2023) - True to size.
 If narrower feet, lower instep, skinny ankles or lower volume feet in general, a half size down may apply.

 Brannock - Half size down if you're a D width, full size down if narrow or low volume.

-Alden Trubalance – True to size if D width.
+Alden Barrie or Trubalance – True to size if D width.

 Red Wing – True to size if D width.